grafana/k6-docs/docs/sources/v0.48.x/javascript-api/jslib/httpx/setbaseurl.md

 ---
 title: 'setBaseUrl( url )'
 description: 'sets the base URL for the session'
-excerpt: 'sets the base URL for the session'
+description: 'sets the base URL for the session'
 weight: 20
 ---